 The Italian soprano Francesca Pusceddu was born in Sardinia in 1994.

-Meanwhile she develops an interest for singing, joining the class of the Contralto Bernadette Manca di Nissa.
+Soon she developed an interest in singing, joining the class of the Contralto Bernadette Manca di Nissa and the Italian Youth Choir.

-Francesca received precious advices from teacher like: Valerie Guillorit and Marcel Boone for the vocal technique, Paul Triepels e Tanya Aspelmeier for breathing, Elsina Jansen e Maria Paola Viano for drama, Hans Eijsackers e Eelko Molenaar for the lieder repertoire, Pieter Jan Belder and Nico van der Meel for the baroque repertoire.
+Francesca received precious advice from teachers like: Elisabetta Scano, Valerie Guillorit and Marcel Boone for the vocal technique, Paul Triepels e Tanya Aspelmeier for breathing, Hans Eijsackers e Eelko Molenaar for the lieder repertoire, Pieter Jan Belder and Nico van der Meel for the baroque repertoire.

 Francesca made her Opera debut in 2017, in the role of Musetta in La Bohème, directed by Sybrand van der Werf.
 In the review from del Dagblad van het Noorden they wrote of her: